 - Problems returning to ‘normality’ after an intense trip

+On to the all-important ‘how long does DMT last?’
 DMT hits you almost instantly, usually within 10–60 seconds.
-If you smoke it, the trip lasts around 5-20 minutes.
+If you smoke it or use injected DMT, the trip lasts around 30-45 minutes.
 If you snort or drink it, the effects can last longer.

-The trip usually ends abruptly, like reality has just decided to drop you off onto the kerb.
-Some people take days to recover and find themselves anxious, unable to sleep, and can’t concentrate on ‘normal life’ because they’re so preoccupied with what happened to them.
+The trip usually ends abruptly.
+Reality kinda just decides to return, uninvited and without warning.
+Some people take days to recover though and find themselves anxious, unable to sleep, and can’t concentrate on ‘normal life’ because they’re so preoccupied with what happened to them.